bachya/regenmaschine/README.md

 # Announcement re: Remote Access (2022-06-26)

-On June 2, 2022, RainMachine announced a "Premium Services" addition; under this new model, remote access is _only_ available to subscribers of these Premium Services.
+On June 2, 2022, RainMachine announced a
+[Premium Services](https://www.rainmachine.com/premium/) addition; under this new model, remote access is _only_ available to subscribers of these Premium Services.

 I do not currently intend to subscribe to Premium Services; as such, the remote access